Believing in accessibility for all

 3.2 Violence is not restricted to acts of aggression that may result in physical harm.
 It also includes behaviour or language (whether verbal or written) that may cause staff to feel offended, afraid, threatened or abused.

-3.3 We will judge each situation individually and appreciate individuals who contact us about a range of issues may feel upset.
-While we accept that those who contact us may feel angry, it is not acceptable to shout or swear at our staff.
+3.3 While we accept that those who contact us may feel angry, it is not acceptable to shout, swear or threaten our staff.

 • is discriminatory in any way, including racist, sexist, homophobic or transphobic comments.